Category: Litl (Page 1 of 1)

 litl breaks cover – what to think?

 So, litl has finally broken cover – I had written previously some first thoughts based on the various tid-bits that had leaked, and I thought it might be interesting to follow up on this.
 Sadly, it doesn’t seem that I had missed anything particularly big: this is supposed to sit like a photo frame in various places in your home, can connect up to a TV but doesn’t really do any multimedia stuff itself, doesn’t have non-wifi wireless, and doesn’t have a touchscreen.
+In short, it’s a big Chumby, and very similar to both that and Joggler.

 Read More